-In the last ten years there has been an explosion of empirical work examining price setting behavior at the micro level.
-This work has been carried out on price data for many countries and has uncovered several common features of those data.
-The work has in turn challenged existing macro models that attempt to explain monetary nonneutrality, because these models are generally at odds with much of the micro price data.
-In response, economists have developed a second generation of sticky-price models that are state dependent and that include both fixed costs of price adjustment and idiosyncratic shocks.
-Nonetheless, ambiguity remains about the extent of monetary nonneutrality that can be attributed to costly price adjustment.
-Our paper takes a step toward eliminating that ambiguity.
-We trace the degree of nonneutrality to subtle aspects of the idiosyncratic productivity process, the distribution of fixed costs, and the extent to which price stickiness varies across firms.
-In turn, these findings suggest that empirical research measuring these objects would help in refining our models of price setting.

-We believe that there are a number of key features of the micro price data that a theoretical model should seek to match if it is to be viewed as broadly consistent with those data: (1) there are both large positive and negative price changes that are intermixed with many small price changes, (2) average price changes are an order of magnitude larger than needed to keep up with inflation, (3) many prices are set infrequently, with changes occurring less frequently than once a year, while some prices appear to be completely flexible, (4) the frequency of positive price changes is positively correlated with inflation and the frequency of negative price changes is negatively correlated with inflation, leading to little correlation of the overall frequency of price adjustment changes with inflation, (5) aggregate hazards are relatively flat, (6) the idiosyncratic part of price changes is more volatile and less persistent than that due to aggregate factors, and (7) the size of a price change is not related to the time since the last price change.
-In their survey of the microeconomic evidence on price setting, these features led Klenow and Malin (2011) to conclude that idiosyncratic forces are dominant in accounting for actual pricing behavior and are largely consistent with a state-dependent approach to price setting.
+In the last fifteen years there has been an explosion of empirical work examining price setting behavior at the micro level.
+In order to match the common features that have been uncovered, economists have developed a second generation of sticky-price models that include both fixed costs of price adjustment and idiosyncratic shocks.
+Those models have then served as laboratories for studying monetary nonneutrality.
+In this paper, which belongs to the same genre. we trace the degree of nonneutrality to subtle aspects of the idiosyncratic productivity process, the distribution of fixed costs, and the extent to which price stickiness varies across firms.
+Thus, our paper is most closely linked to recent work by Midrigan (2011), Alvarez, Le Bihan, and Lippi (2013), and Karadi and Reiff (2014).
+What distinguishes our work is that we find two model specifications, distinguished by the fraction of flexible-price firms, that are capable of matching the following seven established features of the micro price data: (1) there are both large positive and negative price changes that are intermixed with many small price changes; (2) average price changes are an order of magnitude larger than needed to keep up with inflation; (3) many prices are set infrequently, with changes occurring less frequently than once a year, while some prices appear to be completely flexible; (4) the frequency of positive price changes is positively correlated with inflation and the frequency of negative price changes is negatively correlated with inflation, leading to little correlation of the overall frequency of price adjustment changes with inflation; (5) aggregate hazards are relatively flat; (6) the idiosyncratic part of price changes is more volatile and less persistent than that due to aggregate factors; and (7) the size of a price change is not related to the time since the last price change.
+These are among the facts that lead Klenow and Malin (2011) to conclude that idiosyncratic forces are dominant in accounting for actual pricing behavior and are largely consistent with a state-dependent approach to price setting.